DHYorkshire/PIC18F4550_PICDEM_FS_USB_board/README.md

  RS232 set at 57600 bit/sec, 8 bits, 1 stop bit no parity.
 Sends hello world message on start-up Handbook to board (DSS1526A) in project file.

- Using USB communicate with a windows computer python appication may need the driver changing (using a program such as zadig v 2.5)
+ Using USB communicate with a windows computer python application may need the driver changing (using a program such as zadig v 2.5)
  - this has been tesed using Windows 10 & the libusb - win32 driver assocated with the vendor ID/product ID

 USN has been tested witha raspbery Pi running Python 3 with no problems (accept needing to run in admin mode or update USB sercurity file)